EDCD/EDMarketConnector/README.md

 Mac:

-* Requires the Python “keyring”, “requests” and “watchdog” modules, plus an up-to-date “py2app” module if you also want to package the app - install these with `easy_install -U keyring requests watchdog py2app` .
+* Requires the Python “requests” and “watchdog” modules, plus an up-to-date “py2app” module if you also want to package the app - install these with `easy_install -U requests watchdog py2app` .
 * Run with `CLIENT_ID=XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX python ./EDMarketConnector.py` .

 Windows:

-* Requires Python2.7 and the Python “keyring”, “requests” and “watchdog” modules, plus “py2exe” 0.6 if you also want to package the app.
+* Requires Python2.7 and the Python “requests” and “watchdog” modules, plus “py2exe” 0.6 if you also want to package the app.
 * Run with `set CLIENT_ID=XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX && EDMarketConnector.py` .

 Linux:

-* Requires the Python “imaging-tk”, “iniparse”, “keyring” and “requests” modules.
-On Debian-based systems install these with `sudo apt-get install python-imaging-tk python-iniparse python-keyring python-requests` .
+* Requires the Python “imaging-tk”, “iniparse”, and “requests” modules.
+On Debian-based systems install these with `sudo apt-get install python-imaging-tk python-iniparse python-requests` .
 * Run with `CLIENT_ID=XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX ./EDMarketConnector.py` .

 Command-line